koodikulma-fi/data-signals/README.md

 - `ContextAPI` provides communication with multiple _named_ `Context`s.
 - When a ContextAPI is hooked up to a context, it can use its data and signalling services.
-    * In this sense, ContextAPI provides an easy to use and stable reference to potentially changing set of contexts.
+    * In this sense, ContextAPI provides a stable reference to potentially changing set of contexts.
-- Importantly the ContextAPIs also have `afterRefresh` method that returns a promise, which affects the "delay" cycle of Context refreshing.
+- The `afterRefresh` method of ContextAPIs affects the "delay" cycle of Context refreshing (by the returned promise).
-    * By default the method resolves the promise instantly, but can be overridden to tie the syncing to other systems.
+    * The default implementation resolves the promise instantly, but can be overridden to tie the syncing to other systems.
-    * The "delay" cycle is resolved only once all the ContextAPIs connected to the refreshing context have resolved their `afterRefresh`.
+    * The "delay" cycle is resolved only once all the ContextAPIs connected to the refreshing context have been awaited.

 ```typescript